Gendin’s Journal – The Lords of Rendelshod

 Initially the Lords were representatives of many races, some of which no longer exist.
 As eons passed, races were excluded and in the final few centuries, the Lords were all human.
 As their goddess Epixenie became more rigid, the Lords followed suit.

 There is no clear picture of what conditions were during the last centuries of their rule.
 So much was written for and against them, it’s impossible to resolve.
-What is clear is that Epixenie grew arrogant and prideful, as did the Lords.
+What is clear is that Epixenie grew arrogant and prideful, and the Lords followed her in that respect.

 The demon lord Jxtl used her arrogance and pride.
 He tricked her into a weakened position, and killed her.
 Demon lords are powerful, but killing a goddess?
 It’s almost unthinkable.
 That is probably why it worked.